Lazbert/fonte/README.md

 Fonte is an AI-powered writing assistant that helps users proofread and draft writing materials, from emails to academic papers.
 It leverages modern AI capabilities through Gemini's language models to provide intelligent writing assistance.

 But it's mostly created for fun and myself because I often double-check my writings on POE.
-Plus I want to work on a side project so let's see if I can do it better.
+Plus I want to test how true the AI vibe coding craze is with a side project (if you're looking for free API keys, just move on as that won't happen here :P) so let's see if I can do it better.

 ## Architecture